GEOL-1460/2461

 • course + small project: students who have never taken a remote sensing course in the past should choose this option.
 You will be expected to attend the course lectures/labs and take the exam.
 Students will also work on a small (but larger than the undergraduate requirement) independent remote sensing research project and present the results to the class at the end of the semester together with 4-page written report.
 The choice of your project topic, the remote sensing data, and the analysis are up to you, but made in consultation with me.

 • large research project: students who have had a remote sensing course in the past (particularly this class taken as an undergraduate) should take this option.
 You are, of course, welcome to sit-in on any of the course lectures and labs as a review/refresher if needed, but it is not required.
 Your grade, therefore, will be based solely on your large, in-depth, independent research project using remote sensing data.
 The results will be presented at the end of the semester to the class together with a 8-page written report.
-The choice of your project topic, the remote sensing data, and the analysis are up to you, but made in consultation with me.
+As with the other option, the choice of your project topic, the remote sensing data, and the analysis are up to you, but made in consultation with me.

 8. Grading: Grading for the 1460-level course will be based on the exam, final project, the labs and class participation, with the exact breakdown being: